-Optimized for viewing.
-Social media optimization and search engine optimization are two different things but they support each other.
-Here are two of the best practices that SMO can borrow from SEO:
+Optimised for viewing.
+Social media optimisation and search engine optimisation are two different things, but they support each other.
+Here are two of the best practices that SMOs can borrow from SEO:

 - Keyword Research.
 This technique identifies phrases and topics your target audience searches for.
 This way, you can create relevant content for them.

-It also helps determine hashtags and phrases to use in your social media posts.
+It also helps determine hashtags and phrases for social media posts.
 Hashtags make it easier to find your content, even for people who are not following you.

-- Profile Optimization.
-Website optimization is a crucial step in SEO.
-Optimize your website and its content so search engines know what your website is about.
+- Profile Optimisation.
+Website optimisation is a crucial step in SEO.
+Optimise your website and its content so search engines know what your website is about.

 Fun and informative.
 People love sharing useful things on social media.
-These could be tips, suggestions, fun facts, and quirky stories that tackle difficult topics like science or math for example.
+These could be tips, suggestions, fun facts, and quirky stories that tackle difficult topics like science or maths.

 Make your content easily shareable to increase the chances of drawing your audience’s attention.
 For example, create videos that tell relatable stories or tug at your customer’s heartstrings (like Dove’s #SpeakBeautiful campaign).
 Craft memorable content to boost your social media shares.
 Incorporate the element of surprise into your strategy, like what IHOP did with its IHOb campaign.